 Remember, if you launched an instance in the Free Usage Tier, there are no charges.
-However, if you launched a regular instance, as soon as your instance starts to boot, you're billed for each hour or partial hour that you keep the instance running, even if the instance is idle.
+Otherwise, as soon as your instance starts to boot, you're billed for each hour or partial hour that you keep the instance running, even if the instance is idle.
 You'll stop incurring charges for a regular instance as soon as the instance status changes to shutting down or terminated.
-For more information, see Amazon EC2 Pricing.